nzakas/understandinges6/manuscript/03-Functions.md

 ECMAScript 6 considers `url` to be required, which is why `"/foo"` is passed in all three calls to `makeRequest()`.
 The two parameters with a default value are considered optional.

-It's possible to specify default values for any arguments, including those that appear before arguments without default values in the function declaration.
+It's possible to specify default values for any parameters, including those that appear before parameters without default values in the function declaration.
 For example, this is fine:

 ```js
 function makeRequest(url, timeout = 2000, callback) {